lqueryvg/ansible-tabinv/README.md

 Horizontally group your Ansible hosts.

 - dynamic inventory script
-- reads hosts from `tabinv.txt` in the same directory as tabinv.py
+- reads hosts from `tabinv.txt`
 - one host per line
-- first field is a host
+- first field is the host name
-- subsequent fields are groups which the host belongs to
+- subsequent fields specify groups which the host belongs to
 - fields are separated by whitespace
 - comment char is `#`
 - blank lines are allowed
-- the `VARS` variable inside the script can be edited to add the same vars to every group
+- `tabinv.txt` is expected to be found in the same directory as `tabinv.py`

 ## Example: